Steeple, Dorset

-Steeple is a hamlet and former civil parish, now in the civil parish of Steeple with Tyneham, in the Purbeck district of the English county of Dorset.
+Steeple is a hamlet and former civil parish, now in the civil parish of Steeple with Tyneham, in the English county of Dorset.
 It is situated 8 mi west of the coastal resort town of Swanage at the foot of Ridgeway Hill.
 In 2013 the estimated population of the civil parish was 60.
 The civil parish was abolished on 1 April 2014 and merged with Tyneham to form Steeple with Tyneham.